Joe Adcock: As player

-Another notable home run was the blast ending the epic duel between Lew Burdette and Harvey Haddix on May 26, 1959, in which Haddix took a perfect game into the 13th inning.
+Another notable home run ended the epic duel between Lew Burdette and Harvey Haddix on May 26, 1959, in which Haddix took a perfect game into the 13th inning.
 Adcock did not get credit for a home run, however, because Aaron – who was on first base – saw Félix Mantilla, the runner ahead of him, score the winning run and thought the hit had only been a double and walked back to the dugout, causing Adcock to be called out for passing him on the base paths.
 (Eventually, the ruling was that instead of a 3-run home run for a 3–0 Braves victory, Adcock got a double and 1 RBI, and the Braves won 1–0.)

-Adcock was often overshadowed both by his own teammates Aaron and Eddie Mathews, and by the other slugging first basemen in the league, Kluszewski and Gil Hodges, although he did make one All-Star team (1960) and was regularly among the league leaders in home runs.
+Adcock was often overshadowed both by his own teammates, future baseball Hall of Famers Aaron and Eddie Mathews, and by the other slugging first basemen in the league, Kluszewski and Gil Hodges, although he did make one All-Star team (1960) and was regularly among the league leaders in home runs.
 In 1956, he finished second in the National League in home runs, runs batted in, and slugging average.

-Pitcher Sal Maglie said of Adcock, "Pitch Adcock close and then low and away and he'll never hit."

-Managerial career
+As manager

 After concluding his playing career with the Cleveland Indians (1963) and Los Angeles/California Angels (1964–1966), Adcock managed the Indians for one year (1967), with the team registering its worst percentage finish in 21 years (.463, vs. .442 in 1946), finishing eighth in a ten-team league.
 Following the season he was replaced as Cleveland manager by Alvin Dark.
-Adcock managed two more years in the minor leagues before settling down at his 288 acre ranch in Coushatta to raise horses.
+Adcock managed two more years in the minor leagues before settling down at his 288 acre ranch in Coushatta, Louisiana, to raise horses.

 Managerial record

 Death

-He later died in Coushatta at age 71 in 1999 as a result of Alzheimer's disease.
+He later died in Coushatta, Louisiana, at age 71 in 1999 as a result of Alzheimer's disease.
 He is buried in Social Springs cemetery in Red River parish, 15 mi from Coushatta.